ysflghou/lghou.com/content/blog/BlazorTicTacToe/blazor-game.md

 dotnet run
 ```

 Browse to `https://localhost:portNumber`, and congratulations!
-You’ve just built and run your first Blazor WebAssembly app! you can find your port number in the `TicTacToe/Properties/lanchSetting.json` file, it's often 5000/5001 unless you are using IIS.
+You’ve just built and run your first Blazor WebAssembly app! note that you can find your port number in the `TicTacToe/Properties/lanchSetting.json` file, it's often 5000/5001 unless you are using IIS.

 ![project first look](./images/app_v1.PNG)